SFDO-Tooling/CumulusCI/docs/README.md

 ## About Cumulus

-Cumulus is an extension built to upgrade the Non-Profit Starter Pack.
+Project Cumulus is an update and overhaul of the existing Salesforce.com Foundation Nonprofit Starterpack.
 More detail about the project is available through the [Cumulus](https://github.com/SalesforceFoundation/Cumulus) GitHub repository, however there are some details useful to explaining the CumulusCI process:

 * Cumulus depends on 5 other managed packages each with a large install base.
 Feature branches often require new versions of one of the underlying package.
+* Our team uses a Scrum process where every story has a corresponding issue in GitHub.
+* We need to address the workflow needs of our internal developers while also creating an open and transparent way for external developers to contribute.

 ## Repository Workflow